GrayOverride/VagrantScrips/README.md

 git <br>
 PhusionPassenger <br>

-After the installation is done you'll want to install your choice of Ruby&Rails by doing a Vagrant ssh and running RVM install ruby-1.x.x
+After the installation is done you'll want to install your choice of Ruby&Rails by doing a Vagrant ssh and running: <br>
+RVM install ruby-1.x.x <br>
-Gem install Rails
+Gem install Rails <br>

 If you dont want to do a clean install of all scripts you can include any one of them to an existing vagrant directory and run vagrant reload --provision